BOOK A 30 MINUTE CONSULT

 Food for Thought

 Understanding adoption’s history isn’t just an intellectual exercise—it’s a mirror for the responsibilities and blind spots we carry as parents today.
-As a white parent of children of color, I’ve had to confront uncomfortable truths about the systems that made my adoption possible and the life my children are living every day.
+As a white parent of children of color, we've had to confront uncomfortable truths about the systems that made our adoption possible and the realities our children are living every day.

 The questions our children ask—“What were you thinking bringing me into a white family and neighborhood?”—challenge us to reflect, grow, and advocate fiercely.